 Ball pythons are an excellence beginner pet if you want to get into owning exotic pets.
 Balls are very friendly, though they are also shy and will need some time to build a trusting relationship with their owners.
 They are one of the smallest breeds as far as pythons go and live in central and western Africa.
-They live in tropical areas but they also thrive in captivity.
-Pythons have heat-sensing pits on their top lip that they use to help locate their prey.
+They live in tropical areas, but they also thrive in captivity.

 Ball pythons come in over 1,000 different morphs.
 The normal morphs are the most common and are the ones usually sold in big pet stores.
 There are a lot of other common morphs that can be found easily but these morphs are not cheap.

 - Albino ball pythons are yellow and white in color with red or pink eyes.

 - Butter pastel ball pythons have brighter yellow sections then the normal balls.

 - Mojave ball pythons look just like the normal ones but have a pure white underbelly instead of the normal color pattern.